Newcomb

 Newcomb features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 55.1% of all households, including 16.2% couples with children, 23.2% couples without children, and 13.9% single parent families.
-Non-family households constitute the remaining 44.9%, with lone person households at 39.6% and group households making up 5.4%.
-The median household size is 2.1 people, smaller than the Rest of Vic average of 2.4.
+Family households constitute 55.1% of all households, including 16.2% couples with children, 23.2% couples without children, and 13.9% single parent families.
+Non-family households comprise the remaining 44.9%, with lone person households at 39.6% and group households making up 5.4% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households